 - How Much Do You Make On Contentfly?

 Contentfly is an online writing site that provides web content in multiple niche markets to its members.

 They charge a monthly fee for a set amount of words, and the content gets delivered to the client regularly.

-This Contentfly review will look at both sides of the coin, and reading it will benefit both the buyer and the content writer.
+This Contentfly review will look at both sides of the coin, and reading it will benefit both the buyer and the writer.

 But first, let's concentrate on using the service as a content buyer.

 Creating content can be difficult for many people, mainly because of a lack of time and ability to produce high-quality content.
 If you run a blog or business that requires content, you have two main choices: write it yourself or pay someone to write it for you.